Welcome to the ACCEO website

-The Association of Caravan & Camping Exempted Organisations is a group of over 200 rallying clubs all of whom hold a Certificate of Exemption.
-A Committee is elected from Association Members to represent the combined interests of the clubs at all levels.
+The Association of Caravan and Camping Exempted Organisations is a group of rallying clubs, all of whom hold a Certificates of Exemption.
+A Committee of unpaid officers is elected from Association Members to represent the combined interests of the our Member Clubs at all levels.

 ACCEO is also able to provide both services and access to facilities not directly available to individual clubs.
-In more recent times the category of Personal Membership has been introduced to provide an additional voice to the membership of Member Clubs and greater flexibility in arranging invitation and joint rallies.
-Personal Membership also provides a voice to individuals whose club has disbanded but who wish to maintain an interest in the work of ACCEO.
+The category of Personal Membership has been introduced to provide an additional voice to the membership of Member Clubs and greater flexibility in arranging invitation and joint rallies.
+Personal Membership also provides a voice to individuals whose club has disbanded, but who wish to maintain an interest in the work of ACCEO.

 Rallies in National Parks

 Rallies in National Parks cannot be held without first being approved by the appropriate National Park Officer.
-Approval is necessary some one year in advance and must be obtained through a “clearing” procedure, which is not directly accessible to individual clubs.
+Approval must be obtained some one year in advance through a “clearing” procedure, which is not directly accessible to individual clubs.